NikoJ/NikoJ/README.md

 - 👨🏽‍💻 I'm currently working as Data Consultant;
 - 👀 I'm interested in Data Engineering (DE), Data Analytics (DA) and Programming;
 - 💼 I have experience in DE for more than 6 years;
-- 🌱 I’m currently learning Rust and Distribution Engines;
+- 🌱 I’m currently learning AI, Rust and Distribution Engines;
 - ⚡️ Fun-Fact: I have a Master's degree in Information Systems and Technology applied to Patient Care Institutions;
 - ❤️ I love to travel;
 - 📫 How to reach me: npotapov.job@gmail.com or [LinkedIn](https://www.linkedin.com/in/nikolai-potapov-67269524b/)